September 2024 Income Statement

-In February, we had a regular income month and a highish expense month.
+In September we had an amazing income month and an good expense month, relatively speaking.

 Overall